mrsofia/grovebot/README.md

 # grovebot
-the mississippiest dope bot this side of the telegram.
+the dopest telegram bot this side of the mississippi.

 telegram.me/thegrovebot